psiz-org/psiz/README.md

 Embedding models are built using the `tf.keras.Model` and `tf.keras.layers.Layer` API.
 In PsiZ, a psychological embedding is decomposed into three major components.
 Each component is implemented as `Layer` with its free parameters implemented using `tf.Variable`.

-1. A set of **coordinates** which model points in psychological space.
+1. A set of **embeddings** which define points in psychological space.
 2. A **similarity kernel** that defines how similarity is computed between points in psychological space.
 3. A set of **attention weights** that describe how psychological space is contorted.